Expugn/S-argo/README.md

 Unlike the other *Sword Art Online: Memory Defrag* summon simulators, S'argo features user data saving so users can see their character collection and get Hacking Crystals for duplicate characters they receive to fully simulate the in-game experience.

+## Demo
+Want to try out the bot?
+Check out the **#scout-simulator** channel in the *Sword Art Online Memory Defrag* Reddit Discord!
+Invite link for the server is down in Related Links.

 ## Commands
 - **HELP MENU**